muhammadalfateh6/-Projects_In_Use/README.md

-# -ALGORYC_Rep
+# -Projects_In_Use
-I post here ML related codes that were coded by me at ALGORYC
+I post here ML related codes that were coded by me